History of Supervised Investments

 This approach is consistent with the model SIL employed between 1999 and 2007, during which it donated over US$300,000 to medical, musical and educational charities.

 The Supervised Fund: The Supervised Fund is a global equity fund.
 The Fund’s trading platform identifies and monitors positions from more than 81,000 equities in over 80 stock exchanges.

-The Supervised Global Income Fund: The Fund is founded on the philosophy of “conservative opportunism”, and is designed with the objective of minimising capital loss and delivering a positive return in excess of its Benchmark in both rising and falling markets.
+The Supervised Global Income Fund: The Fund invests in global debt markets and is designed with the objective of minimising capital loss and delivering a positive return in excess of its Benchmark in both rising and falling markets.